 A plus of visiting Koh Lanta in the low season is you will get beaches all for yourself and attractive, low accommodation prices.
-The downside is that as this time of year the island doesn’t get so much visitors and the bars and restaurants which were open where generally quiet.
+The downside is that as this time of year the island doesn’t get so many visitors and the bars and restaurants which were open were generally quiet.

 Nightlife Koh Lanta

 Although Koh Lanta’s nightlife can’t be compared with neighbouring islands such as Phi Phi or Phuket, it still offers fun nights out.
 Most bars and restaurants are low key with a laid back atmosphere.

 Along the west coast is the largest concentration of bars particularly at Phra Ae / Long Beach therefore it is the liveliest part of the island.
 The Irish Embassy is a good lively bar along Prae Ae road and is quite popular having a nice crowd even during the low season where most of the bars had very few visitors.

 Along Klong Khong are a few reggae bars that are popular for their chilled out ambience, beautiful sunsets, fire shows and cocktails.
 On weekends parties are hosted in different bars and for the latest updates check this Facebook page.

 From Phuket Bus Terminal mini buses depart to Koh Lanta every day throughout the year.
 In high season trips are scheduled at 8:30 and 2:30 while in low season mini buses depart at 2:30 only.
 The cost of the trip is 350 Baht per person and includes the cost of the car ferry to Koh Lanta Noi and the transfer to Koh Lanta over the bridge.
 The trip takes about 5 1/2 hours in total.